daily word - Prayer

 Add new comment

-daily word - silent prayer
+daily word - holding on

 Dale Cresap's picture